GilbertvdB/Grading_app_SQLite3-CRUD/README.md

 This will be my practice project.
 Creating a report grading system

-</br>The challenge is tostart simple and updrage the codes.
+</br>The challenge is to start simple and updrage the codes.
 </br> And as im learning more about programming and development make changes that reflect what i've learned.

 Task: Create a grading systeem for a school & storing the information in a database.